CX-Box/cxbox-doc/docs/widget/type/form/form.md

 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3075){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/actions/edit/withview){:target="_blank"}

 With `Edit with view`, you can edit the entity from a separate view that displays only the data entry form.
-Click on the "Edit" option in the three-dot menu.
+Click on the "Edit" option.

 ###### How does it look?
 ![form_edit_with_view.gif](form_edit_with_view.gif)